janhavikale06/NO2-Emission-Factor-Remote_Sensing/README.md

    iv.
 Decision Tree Regression

-5. Emission Factor Calculation:
+3. Emission Factor Calculation:

   a) Emission Factor Derivation: Calculate the emission factor by dividing the total overall estimated generation by the total capacity of power plants.

   b) Cluster Analysis:

    i.
 Feature Selection
    ii.
 KMeans Clustering
   iii.
 Emission Factor Calculation per Cluster

-6. Evaluation and Comparison:
+4. Evaluation and Comparison:

   a) Model Evaluation: Assess the performance of regression models using metrics like mean squared error, mean absolute error, and R-squared score.

   b) Emission Factor Comparison: Compare emission factor values obtained from different regression algorithms and clustering, plotting them on a horizontal bar plot for better visualization.

-7. Filtering Power Plants by Country:
+5. Filtering Power Plants by Country:

   For India and the United Kingdom (UK):

   a) Filter power plants located in India and the UK from the dataset.

   b) Visualizing Power Plants on Maps:

    i.
-Create a map centered around India and the UK using Folium. ii.
+Create a map centered around India and the UK using Folium.
+    ii.
 Add markers for each power plant in India and the UK on the map.

   c) Calculating Emission Factors:

    i.
 Calculate the overall estimated generation for each country's power plants by summing the estimated generation for each year. ii.
 Calculate the total emissions and total capacity of power plants. iii.
 Calculate the emission factor for power plants by dividing total emissions by total capacity.

 **Result Analysis:**
 1. Global NO2 Emission Factors Analysis:

   a) Our study aimed to estimate NO2 emission factors for global power plants using data from 2013 to 2017, employing regression models and KMeans clustering.

 2. India vs. UK Disparities:

    a) Significant differences were found between India and the UK.

    b) Indian power plants showed lower emission factors (8.88 GWh/MW) compared to the UK (20.78 GWh/MW), indicating potential variations in emission control measures and operational practices.

 3. Methodological Impact:

   a) Methodology greatly influenced NO2 emission factor estimations.
 While baseline calculations yielded 10.22 GWh/MW, machine learning techniques generated diverse results.

   b) Linear regression produced exceptionally high estimates (1672.75 GWh/MW), while random forest regression offered lower values (2.08 GWh/MW).

   c) Decision tree regression fell within the high estimate range (1727.26 GWh/MW), emphasizing method sensitivity.

 4. KMeans Clustering Impact:

-KMeans clustering identified two clusters, with slight variations in emission factors (Cluster 1: 10.51 GWh/MW, Cluster 2: 9.00 GWh/MW).
-An anomaly was noted where a duplicate cluster displayed a significantly higher emission factor (21.22 GWh/MW), highlighting the need for rigorous validation.
+   a) KMeans clustering identified two clusters, with slight variations in emission factors (Cluster 1: 10.51 GWh/MW, Cluster 2: 9.00 GWh/MW).

+   b) An anomaly was noted where a duplicate cluster displayed a significantly higher emission factor (21.22 GWh/MW), highlighting the need for rigorous validation.

 5. Implications:

   a) These findings underline the variability in NO2 emission factor estimations and stress the importance of methodological rigor in such analyses.

   b) Policymakers must consider these insights to address air pollution effectively and promote sustainable energy practices globally.

 **Conclusion:**